 -

-The right to be respectfully asked rather than ordered.
+be respectfully asked rather than ordered.

 So if these aren’t present in your relationship now you might ask yourself, “What can I do, then?”
 There are steps that you can take to protect yourself and to see if your mate is willing to change so that you can have connection and intimacy in your relationship.
 The first step is to get support for your own feelings and judgments.
 You have been conditioned by the abuse to doubt yourself, who you are, and what you think and feel.
 You can get support from friends, support groups, and professional counseling.
 As you strengthen your own self esteem and become aware of the subtle ways of abuse, you can begin to ask for change and set boundaries.